tomwiddows/leggy-art/documentation/README.md

 - As a site administrator, I should be able to navigate the website using the links, so that I can ensure that all pages and links are working as they should.
 - As a site administrator, I should be able to add more prints to the website
 - As a site administrator, I should be able to see when a customer has purchased a print
-- As a site administrator, I should be able to alter the availability of certain prints or print sizes
+- As a site administrator, I should be able to alter the availability of certain prints

 ## UX